evanmays/cherrycore/README.md

 # Superscalar Notes

 We can cheat on the superscalar.
-All deep learning kernels have lots of loops (to tile the tensors they are computing on), and each iteration of the loop can be run independently.
+All deep learning programs have lots of loops (to tile the tensors they are computing on), and each iteration of the loop can be run independently.
 Kernel programmer will add an annotation to their loop when it's OK to execute the iterations out of order.

 Example